 Growing more plants from cuttings is probably one of the best measures for a gardening expert.
 It’s truly a feat not all gardeners have great success at, but growing more plants from cuttings can be convenient.
 You’ll need to master this technique to be a certified gardener.

-It won’t seem so at the start but keeping garden records will prove to be very helpful as you upgrade to growing more crops.
+It won’t seem so at the start but keeping garden records will prove to be very helpful as you upgrade to grow more crops.
 This will help you avoid the same gardening mistakes you did as a beginner.
-Keeping a documentary of your garden plants can be inspiring too.
+Keeping a documentary of your garden plants can be inspiring, too.

-Check out some secret tips for growing an ultimate vegetable garden in this video:
+Check out some secret tips for growing an ultimate vegetable garden in this video by Great Home Ideas:

 How’s your checklist of skills going so far?
 Do you think you have a lot more of learning to do?
 Well, it is always a work in progress, but the job becomes easier when you’re enjoying it.
 Who knows, pretty soon you’ll be the one friends and family turn to for some gardening advice.
 Have a great time fine-tuning those gardening skills!